Dozens of successful collaborations.

 Very specific tactic here!
 And I’m not saying you should do the same thing.
 But I present this little story as an illustrative example.

-A few years into my freelance career, I was the featured presenter at a Greater Cincinnati Chamber of Commerce lunch-n-learn.
-It was well-attended and well-received.
+A few years into my freelance career, I was the featured presenter at a well-attended Greater Cincinnati Chamber of Commerce lunch-n-learn.
+I prepared well, and that preparation was reflected in the overwhelmingly positive feedback the Chamber received.

-So I did a few more Chamber presentations on other branding topics.
-I continued to follow the rules of “never sell from the stage” and “give value away freely,” so these presentations went well too.
+So I’d earned the Chamber’s trust and was invited to do a few more presentations.
+I continued to follow the rules of “never sell from the stage” and “give value away generously,” so these were well-received too.

-With some credibility thus earned, I proposed a half-day small-business training program to the Chamber.
+With a bank of credibility thus earned, I proposed a half-day small-business training program to the Chamber.
 They accepted, and we ran that training about 15 times over five years.

 (Without Whom Department: Many people at the Cincinnati Chamber back in the day, in particular David Owens and Tamara Lang.)